SmritiSharmaBG/System-Design-LLD/Strategy-Design-Pattern/readMe.md

 - 2. encapsulates each algorithm (into the Strategy interface)
 - 3. makes algorithm interchangable within the family

-*Refer the following repo for actual code :* [Strategy Design Pattern Code](https://github.com/SmritiSharmaBG/Strategy-Design-Pattern)
+*Refer the following repo for actual code :* [Vehicle and its Driving Capability using Strategy Design Pattern](https://github.com/SmritiSharmaBG/Strategy-Design-Pattern)